Want to know how to solve the problem of a Midea fridge that is not cooling? Read our article here…

 7. Thermostat

 Turn the thermostat’s knob from the lowest point to the highest point.
 Wait to hear a click.
 If you don’t hear this click, the thermostat is broken and should be changed.
-Without the thermostat, the temperature of the fridge could be stuck on one point, causing the fridge not to cool as it should.
+Without the thermostat, the fridge’s temperature could be stuck at one point, causing the fridge not to cool as it should.

 In some cases, the fault could be with the compressor.
 You can check if the compressor is running by listening to hear its humming sound.
 If you don’t, it is possible it is not running at all.